QubesOS/qubes-doc/Templates/Debian.md

 redirect_from: /wiki/Templates/Debian/
 ---

-Debian template
+Debian template(s)
 ===============

-Debian template is one of the templates made by Qubes community.
+Debian template(s) are one of the templates made by Qubes community.
 It should be considered experimental as Qubes developers team use mainly Fedora-based VMs to test new features/updates.

 Install
 -------

 It can be installed via the following command:

-{% highlight trac-wiki %}
+Debian 7 (wheezy) - stable:

+    [user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-templates-community qubes-template-debian-7

+Debian 8 (jessie) - testing:

     [user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-templates-community qubes-template-debian-8

-{% endhighlight %}
+When installing on R2, add "-x64" suffix to the package name.

 Known issues
 ------------